 Alaska's original inhabitants populated the land for long before written history existed.
 They hunted and gathered from the land, saving food up for winter and hunting year round.
 I figured I could do the same thing, some of my friends had taught me how.
 They would hunt with their families and learned from a long standing tradition.
 It was this tradition that inspired me to keep travelling along the river.
 I had no idea how long it would take.
 I just knew there was no turning back now.
 There was no where to go behind me, and I had to keep pushing forward and find food.
 As I woke up I could think of several things I could eat.
 I could eat wild grasses, which had little human nutrition I could digest.
 I could eat algea, which would be a viable food source if I could find pools of it near the river.
 I could eat lichon from the trees, but there wasn't much of it out there.
 This was going to be difficult.

 I got up from my bed and shivered.
 I hadn't slept well my first night in the wild.
 I felt much better as I went into the sun and drank some water.
 As I looked up across the shore, I could see a small rabbit poke its way out of a hole in the bank.
 I paused, holding perfectly still.
 Rabbits can be hunted, but are most easily snared.
 I could set up a snare to catch this rabbit, but I might not be able to stay here.
 It had been less than twenty four hours since I had eaten but I was still very hungry.
-Being as I had spent so much time building a place to sleep where I had survived, I figured it was worthwhile to stay a while and try to catch the rabbit.
+Being as I had spent so much time building a place to sleep where I had survived, I figured it was worthwhile to stay a while and try to snare the rabbit.

 I walked up and down the shore, spotting another spruce tree with exposed roots.
 This time I pulled a smaller, longer root from the tree and tied it into a snare.
-I saved several more roots for more snares as I suspected this was a rabbit colony with more than one rabbit.
-I crossed the river, wincing at the cold, watching the rabbit dart back into its hole.
+I saved several more roots for more snares as I suspected this was more than one rabbit.
+I crossed the river, swimming and wincing at the cold, watching the rabbit dart back into its hole.
 After I reached the riverbank, I attached the snare to a root near the hole and positioned it directly above the hole.
 I was certain I would catch the rabbit, it was just a matter of time.

 I decided not to cross the river again because of the cold.
 The river was shallow so it wasn't difficult to cross, it was simply very cold being water from snowmelt of the winter before.
 Instead of crossing, I worked my way up and down the bank looking for rabbit holes.
 There was another one just downstream, and another one up the bank.
 I outfitted each hole carefully with a snare and then walked some ways up the bank where I could watch the snares closely.
 I didn't see any more rabbits, but I figured there had to be more around.
 A few rabbits could last me a long time in the wilderness if I cured the meat properly.
 I didn't have a fire to cook or dry the meat but I had the sunlight, which was good enough for me.